-HH/2017/1022 - concurrent application for rear extension and garage conversion with ridged roof over.
+HH/2017/0991 - concurrent application for rear extension only.

 POLICY

 National Policy Guidance

 National Planning Policy Framework (NPPF).
 The NPPF published in March 2012 sets out the Government's planning policies for England and how these are expected to be applied.
 It sets out the Government's requirements for the planning system only to the extent that is relevant, proportionate and necessary to do so.
 The NPPF promotes sustainable development and good design is recognised as a key aspect of this.